jamesoh3928/HaskGit/docs/Final.md

 TODO list for our project
-Git status
+Move around functions to the correct file
-Git add/commit testing
+Git status/testing
 Git checkout testing
 Git reset testing
-Update existing tests to use tasty-golden
-Move around functions to the correct file
 Write final doc
 Prepare for the presentation

+### Testing
+- Update existing tests to use tasty-golden
+- Tests for porcelain commands
+- Add test was done by parseIndex, saveIndex, and addEntry because directly updating index in metadata did not seem ideal.